kipyegonrotich/yoloip4/explanation.md

 ## 5. Git Workflow

 - **Commits**
-  - The repository uses descriptive commits for each step: examples below shows some descriptive commits
+  - I used descriptive commits for each step to be able to track progress clearly: examples below shows some descriptive commits

  ```bash
   git commit -m "configure docker compose to build image with semantic versioning"